tangweihui/configs/README.md

 ## Installation

-To install Mockery, run the command below and you will get the latest version
+To install Configs, run the command below and you will get the latest version

 ```php